henrycardenas89/henrycardenas89/README.md

 - 👋 Hi, I’m @henrycardenas89
-- 👀 I’m interested in software developing.
+- 👀 I’m interested in fullstack software developing.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently looking for challenging and rewarding opportunities to grow in the tech field.
 - 💞️ I’m looking to collaborate on future projects.
 - 📫 How to reach me: henrycarden@gmail.com